 You probably don't need to commission a study to see this pattern.
 You need to walk the hallway.

 Find your highest-performing unit and your lowest-performing one.
-Same organization.
+Same organisation.
 Same leadership.
 Same mission statement on the wall.
 Vastly different experiences for the people they serve.

 In the high-performing unit, you'll find something that looks like outside-in design, even if nobody calls it that.
 The team knows their stakeholders.
 They measure outcomes, not just activity.
 They've built feedback into their rhythm.
 The experience feels coherent.

 The distance between those two hallways isn't a management problem.
 It's a design problem.
 And the solution isn't to work harder.
-It's to start from the other end — from the stakeholder's seat — and design back toward the organization.
+It's to start from the other end, from the stakeholder's seat, and design back toward the organisation.

 The engine matters.
 But the ride is what people remember.